sj-uns/az-synapse-ddl-extraction/README.md

 # sql-ddl-extraction
-Extract and parse SQL into individual files sorted into folders.
+Extract and parse SQL, built from Azure Synapse context, into individual files sorted into folders.

 Table definitions are derived from metadata found in the sys tables.